Sravansanka/LendingClubCaseStuday/README.md

 ### Objectives

 The objective is to pinpoint applicants at risk of defaulting on loans, enabling a reduction in credit losses.
-This case study aims to achieve this goal through exploratory data analysis (EDA) using the provided [dataset](./loan.csv).
+This case study aims to achieve this goal through exploratory data analysis (EDA)

 The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.